tfry-git/EmbAJAX/README.md

 To avoid sending all states of all controls on each request from each client, the framework keeps track of the lastest "revision number" sent to any client.
 The client pings back its current revision number on each request, so only real changes have to be forwarded.

+- Explain why avoidance of String, and future directions
+- Explain reason for updateFromDriverArg

+## Some TODOs

+- More controls (obviously), importantly buttons, and text input
+- Ability to register callbacks on value changes, which will allow for cleaner code, and immediate reaction

+## The beggar's line

+So far everbody else has been rolling their own piece of AJAX for their own little project, and that's what I could have done, too, in a tenth of the time spent on this framework, including its docs.
+But I chose to write all this, instead.
+Because I believe in re-usable solutions and shared efforts.
+If you do too, and this framework is useful to you, consider dropping a micro-donation via PayPal to thomas.friedrichsmeier@gmx.de .
+Thanks!